Lean Software Development Guide

 7. Optimizing the Whole Value System

-Prevent or remedy these cycles by determining your team’s capacity and streamlining their sequence of activities—from design to production.
+To prevent or remedy these cycles, determine your team’s capacity and streamline their sequence of activities — from design to production.

 • Smoother, more concrete workflow